-Students can withdraw between the fourth and eighth weeks of the semester (between the fourth and eighth class meetings for cycle courses) and receive a grade of W. The W grade is not included in the computation of the cumulative GPA, but it may affect financial aid eligibility.
+Students can withdraw from a course from the end of the add/drop period (second week of the term or second class meeting for cycle courses) through the week before finals to receive a grade of W. The W grade is not included in the computation of the cumulative GPA, but it may affect financial aid eligibility.